 - 1 Select an entry or reference in the Entries list.
-(To see the references, expand an entry.) - 2 Click the Edit button ✓on the Index palette, double-click the entry, or select the entry and choose Edit from the context menu. - While you are in edit mode, the Edit button 🖊 displays reversed. - 3 Make any changes to the selected entry or reference.
-You can also select and edit other entries and references. - 4 Click the Edit button again to exit the edit mode.
+(To see the references, expand an entry.)

+While you are in edit mode, the Edit button \mathcal{I} displays reversed.

+- 3 Make any changes to the selected entry or reference.
+You can also select and edit other entries and references. - 4 Click the Edit button / again to exit the edit mode.